HongguLiu/Deepfake-Detection/README.md

 `python train_CNN.py`
 (Please set the arguments after read the code)

+## About
+If our project is helpful to you, we hope you can star and fork it.
+If there are any questions and suggestions, please feel free to contact us.

+Thanks for your support.
 ## License
 The provided implementation is strictly for academic purposes only.
 Should you be interested in using our technology for any commercial use, please feel free to contact us.